 David Stack is Chairman and CEO of Pacira Pharmaceuticals, Inc., a specialty pharmaceutical company focused on non-opioid medication products for pain management.
 Mr. Stack has shepherded several therapeutics through clinical development and FDA approval, including the successful commercial launch of the pain control product EXPAREL.
 In addition to his role with Pacira, Mr. Stack is also a Managing Director at MPM Capital, a venture capital firm focused on life sciences companies.

-Mr. Terrillion, J.D., is Vice President, Associate General Counsel, and Head of Compliance at Mesoblast Ltd., a regenerative medicine company headquartered in Australia.
-He began his career as Director of Pharmacy at Preferred Care (now MVP Health Care) before joining Boehringer-Ingelheim in 1998.
-He spent 17 years at B-I where he rose to the position of Vice President and Group General Counsel.
+Mr. Terrillion, J.D. is General Counsel at Cara Therapeutics since 2016.
+He oversees Cara’s legal and compliance functions and serves as company Secretary.
+Prior to this, he was Vice President and Associate General Counsel at Mesoblast Ltd., a regenerative medicine company.
+He began his career as Director of Pharmacy at Preferred Care (now MVP Health Care) before spending 17 years at Boehringer-Ingelheim in 1998, where he rose to the position of Vice President and Group General Counsel.

 As the Principal and Founder of Williamson Biopharma Consulting, Pamela Williamson, RAC, FRAPS, MBA, is an independent consultant for the bio-pharmaceutical industry with more than 30 years of global leadership experience.
 Ms. Williamson has a strong track record in the successful development and registration of products to treat patients with serious and life-threatening rare diseases.
 She most recently served as SVP of Global Regulatory Affairs & Patient Safety at Alexion Pharmaceuticals.